Nakeyan/Nakeyan/README.md

 # Hi! i'm ナケヤン-君
-I'm a 14-year-old programmer living in Lesser Poland, Olkusz.
-I have a passion for gaming, Linux, and programming.
-Currently, I'm using Fedora as my second OS, and windows 11(debloated) as my main operating system, which is very comfortable to use for me. :D
+I'm a Polish gay, I've been programming for about 2/3 years now.
+I started with HTML and later CSS, and right now I'm learning C++.
+I also like to play video games.

 # Programming Languages
 HTML
 CSS

-and some Python
+C++ (LEARNING)

 # Languages that i speak